Screen Recorder + Video Converter UltimateShop Now

 If you are sure everything is fine with your microphone but still unable to add voice over to your PowerPoint, move on to the next solution.

 The reasons that cause PowerPoint not recording audio can be complicated.
 If you want to add the sound into the slides quickly and conveniently when the recording in PowerPoint is not working, using an audio recorder as the alternative would be a better choice.
-Here we take one of the recorders as an example: FonePaw Audio Recorder.
+Here we take one of the recorders as an example: FonePaw Screen Recorder.

 Comparing with the built-in recording features of PowerPoint, FonePaw Audio Recorder can is more powerful.
 For example, with FonePaw Audio Recorder, your audio can be exported as many formats like MP3, WMA, etc. In this way, you can not only insert the sound into the slides but also save it as an audio file and send it to others.
 What's more, with FonePaw Audio Recorder, the recording is not limited to PowerPoint.

 You can record everything you want using the system sound and microphone sound, which would be helpful in your daily life.
 Here is how to do it.
+(You can check a detailed Mac guideline here.)

 Step 1 Download and enable FonePaw Audio Recorder first.